berndporr/comedirecord/README.md

 1kHz but can be changed with the "-r" parameter) and unfiltered in a Python-friendly format.

-It has been designed for the USB-DUX sigma board but it should also run with other daq boards.
+It has been designed for the [USB-DUX sigma board](https://github.com/glasgowneuro/usbdux) but it should also run with other daq boards supported by comedi.
 The number of channels is set to the maximum number possible but can be changed by the commandline parameter -c to increase the overall sampling rate.

 A IIR notch filter has been implemented to filter out unwanted hum from the mains.
 This might be useful for